Have you got a problem or complaint about the NRS?

 The main steps of our complaints policy are as shown.

-Step 2: We investigate your complaint.
-We will keep you informed about progress, contacting you within ten Business Days after acknowledging the initial complaint. | Step 2: Your complaint is investigated.
-HD CSO contacts you within 10 Business Days to let you know progress. |
+Step 2: Your complaint is investigated.
+The Help Desk Customer Service Officer contacts you within 10 Business Days to let you know progress.

 If you are not happy with the outcome of your complaint, you can do a number of things: